lxqmoma/uxj/docs/index.md

 You can clearly see that everything I mentioned above includes website links.
 That's right, the website links are the discounted recharge platforms I introduced.

-This platform requires you to access it using a VPN, as the money-making methods described above are illegal in mainland China.
+This platform requires you to access it using a VPN, as the money-making methods described above are illegal in China.
 If you are facing financial difficulties, you need to make your own judgment about whether you are willing to do this.

 I've put my referral link and invitation link at the end.
 If you want to earn some extra money or are experiencing financial difficulties, you can participate!